 From Bratislava you can hop on the train to Budapest and enjoy another affordable capital city.
 On first impressions, with its 19th century opulent architecture and grand buildings, Budapest looks like it’s a city meant for the rich, but fortunately it can be enjoyed without damaging your bank balance.

-Budapest looks like something out of a fairytale, so similar to other cities on this list, the greatest thing you can do is walk around for free.
-Admire the city’s skyline and atmosphere – cobbled streets, dimly-lit restaurants, the house of Parliament in all its Gothic glory, a romantic stroll across River Danube.
+Budapest looks like something out of a fairytale.
+Similar to other cities on this list, the greatest thing you can do is walk around for free.
+Admire the city’s skyline and atmosphere filled with cobbled streets, dimly-lit restaurants, views of the River Danube and the house of Parliament in all its Gothic glory.

 Further reading → Getting the train between Budapest, Bratislava, and Vienna